 Configure your QuickBooks Account

 To enable Galvix to accurately calculate sales taxes and ensure compliance, you must configure your QuickBooks account to collect sales tax and correctly reflect the taxability of customers.
-This guide provides clear steps to enable sales taxes and mark customer taxability rules in QuickBooks.
+This guide provides clear steps to disable the QBO sales taxes and update product and customer taxability rules in QuickBooks.

 What can this guide help with?